SSaquif/french-lesson-notes/Notes/Class-Notes-Dump_Needs_Organising/Level-3_4/Class_notes-1.md

 > Répondez aux questions sur le texte = Answer the questions about the text

-1. Comment applle-t-on lénsemble des véhicules publics qui transportent des personnes? = What is the name of all public vehicles that transport people?
+1. Comment applle-t-on l'ensemble des véhicules publics qui transportent des personnes? = What is the name of all public vehicles that transport people?

    - On appelle l'ensemble des véhicules publics qui transportent des personnes les transports en commun. = The set of public vehicles that transport people is called public transport.